sebasmonia/sqlcmdline/README.md

 ## Custom commands

 The file `commands.ini` can be used to define custome commands, which you also invoke via the prefix `:`.

-These commands are defined in the file `commands.ini`, samples are included in the repo.
+You can use Python's `format` syntax to replace placeholders in the query text by something else, which is really flexible as it allows changing the table name or list of fields on each invocation.

-You can use Python's `format` syntax to replace placeholders in the query text by something else, which is really flexible as is allows changing the table name or list of fields on each invocation.
+After the `format` replacements are done, the query is processed "as usual" so you get prompted for `?` placeholders, if any.

-After the `format` replacements are done, the query is processed "as usual" so you get prompted for `?` placeholders.
+There are samples for different types of commands (with format parameters only, both combined, etc.) in the repository.

 ## Emacs usage tips